IDRC-MITO/Mito_Plot/README.md

 - `step3.py`:
   Loads the merged TSV from run_step1.py and generates an interactive 3D circular plot representing heteroplasmy rates across samples.
   The plot positions samples along the Z-axis with compressible height for better visualization of multiple samples and mitochondrial gene regions annotated in 3D.
+  The Volume_dot 3D Result can be viewed.

+- `step4.py`:

 ## Usage